pixie-io/blog.px.dev/content/blog/endpoint-deprecation/index.md

 ### Search the codebase

 For internal endpoints, a great way to start is to search the codebase for calls to the API.
 However, once you believe all calls have been removed, you will still want to use observability tooling to verify that all usage of the API has indeed stopped.
+It's possible that you may still be getting traffic from an older version of a service that is still running.

-Note that most established companies have standards for backwards compatibility of their microservice APIs (even internal ones).
+Note that after you remove all API calls from the codebase, company protocol may dictate that you wait several releases before turning off the endpoint.
+Most established companies have standards for backwards compatibility of their microservice APIs (even internal ones).
 For example, a company might have a policy requiring 3 releases to pass between deprecation of an API and removal, in the event that there’s a rollback.

 ### Verify with observability tooling